Checkmarx/Kotlin-SCP/src/m1-improper-platform-usage/README.md

 provider.

 When the Content provider is exported, all the apps can query the Content provider to retrieve or modify the data.
-On the Kotlin Goat app, we can identify that a Content provider is defined with the name `.AccountProvider` and the exported tag is set to true.
+On the Goatlin app, we can identify that a Content provider is defined with the name `.AccountProvider` and the exported tag is set to true.
 Here is an extract of the `AndroidManifest` file: